-We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$6.9 million (including \$3.9 million in expenses related to this offering that have already been paid).
+We estimate expenses payable by us in connection with this offering, other than the estimated underwriting discounts and commissions referred to above, will be approximately \$\frac{1}{2}\$ million.
 We have also agreed to reimburse the underwriters for up to \$35,000 for their Financial Industry Regulatory Authority, Inc., or FINRA, counsel fee.
 In accordance with FINRA Rule 5110, this reimbursed fee is deemed underwriting compensation for this offering.
-In addition, subject to FINRA Rule 5110(f)(2)(E), we have granted a right of first refusal to Jefferies LLC with respect to certain transactions during the period following the completion of this offering through January 1, 2018.
-FINRA deems this right of first refusal to be an additional item of compensation received by the underwriters.